joshuaboniface/rffmpeg/README.md

 Once a host is marked `bad`, it will remain so for as long as the `rffmpeg` process that marked it `bad` is running.
 This can last from a few seconds to several tens of minutes.
 During this time, any new `rffmpeg` processes that start will see the host marked as `bad` and thus skip it for target selection.
 Once the marking `rffmpeg` process completes or is terminated, the `bad` status of that host will be cleared, allowing the next run to try it again.
 This strikes a balance between always retrying known-unresponsive hosts over and over (and thus delaying process startup), and ensuring that hosts will eventually be retried.

-If for some reason all configured hosts are marked `bad`, fallback will be engaged; see the above section [Localhost and Fallback](README.md#localhost-and-fallback) for details on what occurrs in this situation.
+If for some reason all configured hosts are marked `bad`, fallback will be engaged; see the above section [Localhost and Fallback](README.md#localhost-and-fallback) for details on what occurs in this situation.
 An explicit `localhost` host entry cannot be marked `bad`.

 ## FAQ